-The third-party payer is responsible for the withholding and remittance of applicable employee Social Security, Medicare, and requested Federal income taxes from employee payments that it makes.
+The third-party payer is responsible for the withholding and remittance of applicable employee Social Security, Medicare, and requested Federal income taxes from employee payments.
 The district is responsible for the W-2 and 941 reporting of these employee tax deductions, based on information received from the third-party payer.
-A separate W-2 may be prepared to report employees' third-party sick payments, if not included on the HCM produced W-2.
+A separate W-2 may be prepared to report employees' third-party sick payments, if not included in the HCM produced W-2.